titaneric/titaneric.github.io/static/latex/resume.typ

             [Pioneer of adopting Terraform, wrote Terraform modules in LINE Taiwan to import/deploy internal infra achieving *80%* terraform managed resource.
 ],
-            [Designed and implemented slack-based workflow automation framework to greatly improve operational cost and reduce manual error.], [Developed and refactored Go-based system to export the metrics of infra cost for each project, helping the cost estimation and reduction],
+            [Designed and implemented slack-based workflow automation framework to greatly improve operational cost and reduce manual error.], [Developed and refactored scraper to export the metrics of infra cost for each project and different region, helping the cost estimation and reduction.],
 //             [Documented comprehensive system architecture, network traffic tracing and application deployment process.
 // ],
           ),